 According to a study published in Plastic and Reconstructive Surgery,

 “Percutaneous collagen induction was started in 1997 and has proved to be a simple and fast method for safely treating wrinkles and scars.
 As opposed to ablative laser treatments, the epidermis remains intact and is not damaged.
 For this reason, the procedure can be repeated safely and is also suited to regions where laser treatments and deep peels cannot be performed.”

 The trauma caused by the microneedling promotes the derma (a deeper layer of the skin) to rebuild itself, which is why it is such an effective procedure for many people.

 The result of microneedling is that your skin will produce more collagen, retain elasticity for longer, and look and feel more youthful!

-Keep reading below to learn whether or not you can try microneedling at home on your own, as well as other health benefits of microneedling!
+Keep reading below to learn whether or not you should try microneedling at home on your own, as well as a full review of the benefits of microneedling!

 What Skin Conditions is Microneedling Good For?

 A few of the notable skin conditions that microneedling can help fix include: